 West Indies vs Australia

-Australia’s tour of the West Indies resumes tomorrow with the fifth and final match in the series being played tomorrow, Friday July 16th, 2021 at 7:30PM EST.
+Australia’s tour of the West Indies continues tomorrow, Tuesday July 20th, 2021 at 2:30pm EST with the first ODI match in the 3-match series being played at Kensington Oval, Barbados.

 West Indies completely dominated Australia in the T20I series, albeit without many of the Aussies superstars that ultimately proved to be a downfall for them.
 Australia are the number 3 ranked side and that will be an encouragement for them going into this series but West Indies will be confident about their chances especially with the winning energy they currently possess.

 Australia do not seem to be able to catch a break on this tour, Ashton Agar and Ben McDermott missed the second half of the T20I series due to injury and now captain Aaron Finch is being monitored ahead of tomorrow’s encounter with a knee injury.
 Matthew Wade will most likely lead the side if Finch is unable to play but with the absence of their many of their players, Australia and their captain will be praying that he is good to go for the first match.
 This tour from an Australian standpoint cannot be spoken about without mentioning the all-round brilliance of Mitchell Marsh who, for most the part, has been the reason Australia were in the battles.
 He will be imploring to his peers to step up and be accountable going into the day-night match but will his efforts fall on deaf ears or will they adhere to his words?